justinmeiners/justinmeiners.github.io/quake-entities/README.md

 **07/20/2022**

-The Quake engine has influenced an incredible number of games through direct licensing (games like Half-Life and Jedi Knights 2), modders bringing its concepts to other studios, and competitors trying to best it (especially Unreal).
+The Quake engine has influenced an incredible number of games through direct licensing (games like Half-Life and Star Wars: Jedi Knights), modders bringing its concepts to other studios, and competitors trying to best it (especially Unreal).
 Most of what's been written about it focuses on the [3D graphics][abrash-graphics], or client/server [networking][quake-3-networking].
 But, much overlooked is the innovative entity system which allows the game to simulate objects and level designers